stratisproject/StratisBitcoinFullNode/requirements/integration-tests.md

 9. The leader is online and has enough signatures to propagate the transaction.
 10. 5.6.7. from XCT-1

+### XCT-6 One part of the federation goes rogue and sends bad cross chain transfers

+1. 1.2. from XCT-1
+2. One or more members agree on sending a different version of the transaction representing the cross chain transfer.
+The leader is part of them.
+3. The honest part of the federation sends the correct transaction (which respects the deterministic creation process).
+4. On the honest nodes, the wrong transaction is not accepted.
+5. The wrong transaction does not make it to the mempool, lacking signatures.
+6. On the next leader round, enough signatures have been collected from honest memebers and the transaction goes to the mempool.
+7. 5.6.7. from XCT-1

 ## Sidechain transfers
 -----------------------------